shuoyangd/en600.468/hw5/README.md

   1. A clear, mathematical answer for each bullet point with writeup requirements.
      This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
 If you modified your algorithm or have more than 1 algorithm, explain each modification/algorithm clearly.
 Give the dev scores for each modification/algorithm, and the test score for your final choice.
-*  As most of the storage is destroyed during blackout, you shouldn't access any other data than what we provide.
+*  As most of the storage media is destroyed during blackout, you shouldn't access any other data than what we provide.
    You are free to use any code or software you like, but you must write your own NMT model.
    If you want to use POS tagger, parser, or word embedding builders, that is fine.
    But any module or program that already implement NMT models for you are off-limit.